-- There is therefore a direct link to how actively productive a cell is and the amount of euchromatin that can be found in its nucleus.
+- There is, therefore, a direct link between how actively productive a cell is and the amount of this type of chromatin that can be found in its nucleus.

-- It is thought that the cell uses transformation from euchromatin into heterochromatin as a method of controlling gene expression and replication, since such processes behave differently on densely compacted chromatin, known as “accessibility hypothesis”.
+- The cell is thought to use transformation from euchromatin into Heterochromatin to control gene expression and replication since such processes behave differently on densely compacted chromatin, known as the “accessibility hypothesis.”

-- One example of constitutive euchromatin is always turned as housekeeping genes, which code for the proteins needed for basic functions of cell survival.
+- One example of constitutive euchromatin is always turned into housekeeping genes, which code for the proteins needed for essential functions of cell survival.

 - Euchromatin allows gene transcription through an open chromatin state and is pivotal for controlling cell identity and function.